 Not as intuitive as other scheduling software in mobile

-ZoomShift’s scheduling management solution is a good scheduler for any business, but especially those with seasonal highs and lows.
-It offers strong PTO management and time sheet tools to help make payroll easier.
+ZoomShift’s scheduling management solution is good for any business, but especially those with seasonal highs and lows.
+It offers strong PTO management and timesheet tools to help make payroll easier.
 The mobile app gets average ratings, but users say the software is easy to use and great for a small business.
 Sign up for a free trial of ZoomShift and see if it’s right for you.